sarahseewhy/transaction-dashboard/README.md

 ### Caching and asynchronous API calls

-I would've liked to implement async API calls to the TrueLayer API so it wouldn't be necessary to ask for the transaction data with every request.
+I would've liked to implement async API calls to the TrueLayer API so the app wouldn't query the API for transaction data with every request.

 Caching or saving data in a sensible manner would've also been a nice to have.